patternfly/patternfly-react/CONTRIBUTING.md

 To create an issue for adding a new component to the repo, please observe the following process:

-1. If the component does not yet exist as a PatternFly component, check the [PatternFly Decision Tree](https://github.com/patternfly/patternfly-design/blob/master/resources/decision-tree/PatternflyDecisionTree.pdf) to see if your component meets the criteria for an addition to PatternFly.
-If you're unsure, reach out to us on the patternfly@redhat.com mailing list.
+1. If the component does not yet exist as a PatternFly component, please do not start coding yet.
+Components contributed to PatternFly-React should have a design pattern in PatternFly or be approved PatternFly-Extension components.
-2. If the component exists in PatternFly or passes the Decision Tree, then create an issue with the following details:
+2. If the component exists in PatternFly core (meaning CSS and the pattern design exists), then create an issue with the following details:
     - Assign the label `enhancement` to the issue
     - Include the text “Component -“ in the beginning of the title if the issue captures a new component
     - If the component is documented as a [PatternFly Library Pattern](http://www.patternfly.org/pattern-library/), include a link to it.
+3. If a component is not in PatternFly, but you feel it would be a good addition to the library, please do the following:
+    - Open a new GitHub issue and tag it with the Extension label
+    - Reach out on the patternfly-react channel on slack, the mailing list or the forum to see if the issue is approved as an extension
+    - If it is approved:
+        - For PatternFly 3 components, please use the patternfly-react-extensions package
+        - For PatternFly 4 components, direction will be given as to which package it will go in.
+Generally, we are recommending most extension components go in individual packages.
+Several smaller common components may end up being grouped together.
+In the future, a generator for extension component packages will be created.
+    - Extension components do not undergo the same rigorous design or coding review process as core PatternFly components.
+If enough members of the community find them useful, we will work to move them into our core PatternFly system by starting the design process for the idea.

 ### Contributing Components